sdss/lvmgort/docs/sphinx/calibrations.rst

 An example of a very simple calibration sequence would be ::

     {
+        "biases": {
+            "count": 1
+        },
+        "darks": {
+            "exposure_time": [90, 900]
+        },
         "lamps": {
             "Quartz": {
                 "warmup": 20,
                 "exposure_time": 120,
                 "flavour": "flat"
             }
-        },
-        "biases": {
-            "count": 1
         }
     }

-which would take one bias and then warm up the quartz lamp for 20 seconds before taking a 120 second flat exposure.
+which would take one bias, two darks with 90 and 900 second exposures, and then warm up the quartz lamp for 20 seconds before taking a 120 second flat exposure.
 Additional lamps can be added with the same format and multiple exposures can be taken for each lamp.
+Calibrations are always taken in order of bias, darks, then lamps.

 In some cases one may want a series of fibres in the spectrophotometric mask to be exposed during a single exposure.
 We can define that with ::